danidb/zusform/README.md

 ## Non-Trivial Example

-The structure of the form is generated dynamically.
+The structure of the form is generated based on keys and an initial value is specified when you `register` a field.

+Square brackets in keys denote arrays, dots denote objects.
+For example, `foo.qux[15]` means we expect `foo` to be an object, and `foo.qux` to be an array.
+If we had written `foo.qux.15` then `foo.qux` would be an object.

 ```javascript
 import * as React from 'react'